DuckDuckGo is an independent search engine that provides web search results without tracking users behavior or search history (like Google does).

 Setting Up & Running DuckDuckGo Ads

-First, head over to Bing Ads and set up your account.
+First, head over to Microsoft Ads and set up your account.

 Second, create a new campaign.
 Create your ads and enter your keywords.
 Be sure to tag your destination URLs so that they don’t show up as CPC / Bing.